ewoodhead/npa-hierarchy/README.md

 PDFEAS
 *
 ```
+(Press Ctrl-D to escape.)
 Running`(in-package :npa-user)` puts you in a working package that imports the most important symbols from other packages in the library, so you don't need to prefix them with their package names (so e.g. you can type `solve-problem` instead of `npa-hierarchy:solve-problem`).

 ### Configure Emacs (optional but recommended)